-Picture 5 - Installation of the Wing Nut
+Picture 4 - Installation of the Wing Nut

-- 5.3 Remove the Torch Carrier Clamp from the (Figure 3 Item 3) from the Torch Carrier Assembly (Fig. 3, Item B). - 5.4 Place the Torch Carrier Assembly (Figure 3 item B) on the Torch Arm (Figure 3 item A) with hole for Torch of the Torch Clamp (Figure 3 Item 2) nearest the Ring Gear.

-NOTE: For the squarest cut place the torch as close to the Ring Gear (Figure 5 item 3) as possible.

-- 5.5 Reinsert Thumbscrew (Figure 3 Item 6) through the hole in the base of the Torch Clamp Base (Figure 3 item 1) and thread it into the Torch Carrier Clamp (Figure 3 item 3) securing the Torch Carrier Assembly (Figure 3 item B) to the Torch Arm (Figure 3 item A). - 5.6 The Torch Clamp Base (Fig. 3 Item 1) is marked 0, 60, and 90.
+- 5.3 Remove the Clamp from the (Figure 3 Item 3) from the Torch Carrier Assembly (Fig. 3, Item B). - 5.4 Place the Torch Carrier Assembly (Figure 3 item B) on the Torch Arm (Figure 3 item A) with hole for Torch of the Torch Clamp (Figure 3 Item 2) nearest the ring gear. - NOTE: For the squarest cut place the torch as close to the Ring Gear (Figure 5 item 3) as possible - Reinsert Thumbscrew (Figure 3 Item 6) through the hole in the base of the clamp base (Figure 3 item 1) and thread it into the Clamp (Figure 3 item 3) securing the Torch Carrier Assembly to the Torch Arm. - The Torch Clamp Base (Fig. 3 Item 1) is marked 0, 60, and 90.
 Use "0" Position for square cuts (no bevel).
-Positions 60 and 90 make the appropriate bevel to produce a "V" Groove of 60 and 90 degrees respectively when the two pipe ends are butted together. - 5.7 Select the correct Cutting tip for the wall thickness and fuel gas per the torch manufactures instructions. - Insert 10" Long 1 3/8" diameter machine Oxy/fuel or plasma machine torch (not supplied) into Torch Clamp (Fig. 3, Item 2) and adjust torch tip to pipe height per the torch manufacturer instructions and tighten the Thumbscrew (Fig. 3, item 6) securing the torch in the Torch Carrier Assembly.

-NOTE: A 10" long Oxy/fuel or plasma machine torch is required for the 3SA Saddle Machine to cut all pipes within its range.
+Positions 60 and 90 make the appropriate bevel to produce a "V" Groove of 60 and 90 degrees respectively when the two pipe ends are butted together. - 5.7 Select the correct Cutting tip for the wall thickness and fuel gas per the torch manufactures instructions. - Insert 10" Long 1 3/8" diameter Machine Oxy/fuel or Plasma Machine Torch (not supplied) into Torch Clamp (Fig. 3, Item 2) and adjust torch tip to pipe height per the torch manufacturer instructions and tighten the Thumbscrew (Fig. 3, item 6) securing the Torch in the Torch Carrier Assembly. - NOTE: A 10" long Oxy/fuel or Plasma machine torch is required for the Saddle Machine to cut all pipes within its range.